-As set out in current regulation, the Board of Directors approved the latest revision of the Internal Audit Policy in its meeting of March 24, 2017, Actuarial and Compliance Policies, in its meeting of September 18, 2017, and the Risk Management Policy in its meeting of December 11, 2017.
-These policies establish the operational independence of these key functions and their direct line of reporting to the governing body.
+As set out in current regulation, the Board of Directors approved the latest revision of the Internal Audit Policy, for the year 2018, in its meeting of March 16, 2018, Actuarial and Risk Management Policies, in its meeting of September 17, 2018, and the Compliance Policy in its meeting of December 12, 2018.
+These policies establish the operational independence of these Key Functions and their direct line of reporting to the governing body.

-The names of individuals responsible for key functions have been reported to the Dirección General de Seguros y Fondos de Pensiones.
+The names of individuals responsible for Key Functions have been reported to the Dirección General de Seguros y Fondos de Pensiones.